23. Kea Security¶

 trust-anchorstring parameter specifies the name of a file or directory where the certification authority (CA) certificate of the other peer can be found.
 With OpenSSL the directory must include hash symbolic links.
 With Botan the directory is recursively searched for certificates.

 cert-filestring parameter specifies the name of the file containing the end-entity certificate of the Kea instance being configured.

-key-filestring parameter specifies the private key of the end-entity certificate of Kea instance being configured.
+key-filestring parameter specifies the private key of the end-entity certificate of the Kea instance being configured.
 The file must not be encrypted and it is highly recommended to restrict its access.

 TLS is asymmetric: the authentication of the server by the client is mandatory but the authentication of the client by the server is optional.
-In TLS terms this means the server can require the client certificate or not so there is a server specific TLS parameter.
+In TLS terms this means the server can require the client certificate or not so there is a server-specific TLS parameter.

 cert-requiredboolean parameter allows a server to not require the client certificate.
 Its default value is true which means to require the client certificate and to authenticate the client.
 This flag has no meaning on the client side: the server always provides a certificate which is validated by the client.